vatACARS/hub/README.md

 ## Contributing

-Contributions to the vatACARS plugin are welcome and encouraged.
-If you would like to contribute to the development of the plugin, please follow these guidelines:
+Contributions to the vatACARS hub are welcome and encouraged.
+If you would like to contribute to the development of the hub, please follow these guidelines:

 1. **Fork the Repository:** Start by forking the repository to your own GitHub account.
 2. **Clone the Repository:** Clone your forked repository to your local machine using Git.